benkehoe/aws-whoami/README.md

 You should know about [`aws sts get-caller-identity`](https://docs.aws.amazon.com/cli/latest/reference/sts/get-caller-identity.html), which sensibly returns the identity of the caller.
 But even with `--output table`, I find this a bit lacking.
-That ARN is a lot to visually parse, and I am not very good at remembering AWS account numbers. `aws-whoami` makes it better.
+That ARN is a lot to visually parse, it doesn't tell you what region you're configured to use, and I am not very good at remembering AWS account numbers.
+`aws-whoami` makes it better.

 ```
 $ aws-whoami